Keyfactor/hashicorp-vault-orchestrator/docsource/hcvkvpem.md

 A certificate store is comprised of one or two secret entries:
 - The certificate, at the path configured in `StorePath`.
-- Optionally, a secret containing the PEM-encoded private key, at the path configured in `PassphrasePath`.
-Omit `PassphrasePath` entirely for certificate-only stores (e.g. a CA trust chain) that have no private key — unlike the other Key-Value store types, no sibling-secret convention (such as a secret named `passphrase` at the same level) is assumed when it's omitted.
+- Optionally, a secret containing the PEM-encoded private key, at the path configured in `PrivateKeyPath`.
+Omit `PrivateKeyPath` entirely for certificate-only stores (e.g. a CA trust chain) that have no private key — unlike the other Key-Value store types, no sibling-secret convention (such as a secret named `passphrase` at the same level) is assumed when it's omitted.

 This is what allows a PEM certificate and its private key to each be created as their own secret containing a single key-value pair — useful when your secret-management tooling only supports creating secrets with a single key-value pair per secret, which the old combined-secret shape did not allow.